Foxwell1918/ProjectEden_V2/.MINI_ESSAY/New folder/Mini Essay/6 - Main Notes/Poetry/Bank of Epithets/Bank of Epithets.md

 3. fair creature of an hour
 4. unreflecting love
 5. Tie Yourself to The Mast : Allegory to King Odysseus's fight with the sirens or against lust.
 "I will scream at you, insult you, order you to untie me, but whatever happens, i order you to not to."
+6. The ones that shall not grow old: The dead.
+7. For the mortals that shall not grow old
+8. Number 11: Victory, birth
 # References